Facilitator-Cards/facilitator-cards/content/blog/card-of-the-month-hot-seat.md

 images = ["/img/blog/dsc_0174_e-1.jpg"]
-keywords = ["facilitation", "card of the month", "hot seat", "facilitator cards"] photo_cred = "" title = "Card Of The Month: Hot Seat"
+keywords = ["facilitation", "card of the month", "hot seat", "facilitator cards"] photo_cred = "" title = "Card Of The Month: Hot Seat 🔥🪑"

 +++
 _We’re trying something new!
 We’re going to be highlighting a card every month so you can get to know the deck one process at a time.
 First up?
 One of our all-time favorite processes in the Facilitator Cards deck:_ [_HOT SEAT_](https://www.facilitator.cards/cards/hot-seat/)_._